Guide

 Examples of ways to engage guests.

-• Send a pre-stay message to express your excitement about a guest’s upcoming stay
+• Send a pre-stay message to express your excitement about a guest’s upcoming stay with a link to your online marketplace to pre-book activities and add-ons

 • Ask guests if there’s anything they’d like in their room upon arrival